jae0107/Mobile-Tag-Game/README.md

 # Mobile Tag Game

-This is a mobile tag game app.
+This is a mobile tag game app developed in node.js and p5.js.
 This is free for all, so everyone can freely join the game.
 There are only two roles: IT & runaway.

 It wins the game when IT tags all runaways, while runaways win the game when runaways reach 30 scores.